OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 ### Notations
 Besides the structure above, optimization algorithm convergence literature often require some other regularity conditions like
 Lipschitz smooth, Lipschitz continuity, and unbiased gradient estimator with bounded variance.
-Here we assume readers are familiar with such conditions, interested readers may refer to a nice handbook <d-cite key="garrigos2023handbook"></d-cite> for the detailed definition.
+Here we assume readers are familiar with such conditions, interested readers may refer to a nice handbook<d-cite key="garrigos2023handbook"></d-cite> for the detailed definition.

 ---

 ## Framework Oracle Model

+Now we formally recall the definition of complexity.
+Here we stick to the **oracle complexity model**

 > **Definition (Upper Bound)**

 > **Definition (Lower Bound)**

-content

 ```markdown
 {% raw %}{% include figure.html path="assets/img/2025-04-28-distill-example/iclr.png" class="img-fluid" %}{% endraw %}